grmontpetit/odl-mdsal-cup-example/README.md

 This is a clone of the MD-SAL toaster example but with Tea and Cups instead.

+## The project is undergoing a refactor, which includes a distribution, up to date maven artifacts and a features file.

 ## Karaf integration

 * Modify the controller/opendaylight/commons/opendaylight/pom.xml file and add the following line in the properties section: